Phileosopher/commonplace/stories-storytellers.md

 To effectively convey a story, a storyteller *must* have a [value](values.md) they're trying to [prove](influence.md), and their effectiveness is in how much they can get their audience to [believe](understanding-certainty.md) them.

+APPLICATION: It's safe to say that every single storyteller is the propaganda arm of some other [large group](groups-large.md).
+As the writer of this essay, For example, while this is informational, I'm aiming for [brevity](information.md) that maximizes [meaning](meaning.md), driven by my [personal spirituality](https://theologos.site/testimony/).

 ## Not present

 Gossiping is talking about someone else when they're not present.
 It usually has a negative implication to it, mostly because it's sharing [information power](power-types.md) without permission, but many [cultures](culture.md) consider it an acceptable form of [punishment](mind-feelings-shame.md) for breaking [social rules](rules.md).